JaeL17/Medical-Image-Segmentation/README.md

 4. **visualisation.ipynb**: Explore this Jupyter Notebook for code related to displaying sample images and inference resylts of the segmentation model.

 ## Data Pre-processing and Training Data Augmentation
+The dataset is divided into training and validaiton sets with 8:2 ratio.
 During the training phase, we adopt multiple data augmentation strategies to enhance the generalisation capabilities of models.
 The key pre-processing and augmentation techniques include:
-* Image resizing to 288x288 pixels.
+1. **Image Resizing**: All images are resized to a resolution of 288x288 pixels to ensure uniformity.
-* Random flipping (both horizontal and vertical).
+2. **Random Flipping**: Both horizontal and vertical fillping are applied randomly to expose the model to variations in orientation.
-* Random adjustments to brightness and contrast.
+3. **Brightness and Contrast Adjustments**: Random adjustments to brightness and contrast are applied to simulate diverse lighting conditions.
-* Coarser dropout for regularisation.
+4. **Coarser Dropout for Regularisation**: Coarser dropout is applied to introduce regularisation during training, preventing overfitting and improving the model's ability to generalise to unseen data.
-* Random scaling, shifting, and rotation.
+5. **Random Scaling, Shifting, and Rotation**: Random scaling, shifting, and rotation are applied to improve the model's robustness against spatial transformations.

 ## Running the trainer code
 - Shell script